richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 1. Give the word (term)
 2. Identify the group which the term belongs to (genus)
-3. Identify the differing properties from the group it belongs to.(differentia)
+3. Identify the differing properties from the group it belongs to (differentia)

 This first leads us to the question, "what is a 10x programmer in relation to?".
 There are many options: